 Kyoto International Performing Arts Festival Executive Committee presents the tenth edition of Kyoto Experiment: Kyoto International Performing Arts Festival for 23 days from October 5 to October 27, 2019.
-This year’s festival will explore the theme of “Échos-monde: The Age of Ecology” through a main lineup of eleven works by pioneering artists from six different countries and regions including Japan.
-In addition, the festival will also feature an open-call fringe program as well as symposia and workshops related to the lineup, and a “meeting point” space for audiences to gather after events.
-In this way, it forms a wide-ranging and comprehensive festival accessible to people with varied interests cutting across different kinds of genre, discipline, and culture.Kyoto International Performing Arts Festival Executive Committee
+This year’s festival explores the theme of “Échos-monde: The Age of Ecology” through a main lineup of eleven works by pioneering artists from six different countries and regions including Japan.
+Transcending the dichotomies latent in a focus on the East (as opposed to the West) or on the natural (as opposed to the artificial), the program rather presents new ways of interpreting and perceiving our world as a place where various subjectivities richly resonate with one another.
+In addition, the festival also features an open-call fringe program as well as symposia and workshops related to the lineup, and a “meeting point” space for audiences to gather after events.
+In this way, Kyoto Experiment forms a wide-ranging and comprehensive festival accessible to people with varied interests cutting across different kinds of genre, discipline, and culture.Kyoto International Performing Arts Festival Executive Committee

 |OFFICIAL NAME||Kyoto Experiment: Kyoto International Performing Arts Festival|

 |VENUES||ROHM Theatre Kyoto, Kyoto Art Center, Kyoto Art Theater Shunjuza, Kyoto Prefectural Citizens’ Hall ALTI, Theatre E9 Kyoto, others|

 OFFICIAL PROGRAM ARTISTS

 Amir Reza Koohestani / Mehr Theatre Group［Theatre｜Iran］

 *In addition to the Official Program, other programs include Fringe: Open Entry Performance, which introduces various performances being presented in Kyoto during the festival period and events such as talks and symposia.